JAthulya/notes/notes/CTF/Relevant - THM (windows server,smb,RDP).md

 we found password.txt in this share. its encoded using base64. lets be there later.

+__ check whether users and passwords are valid __ use psexec.py

+[python3 psexec.py 'bob:password@ip']

+evil-winrm also can be used. but didn't work in this machine

+[evil-winrm --ip ip --user username --password password]

 3. run vulnerability scan using nmap script.

 [nmap --script vuln -Pn -p ports ip] - -Pn - doesn't check whether ports are exist.